Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 - psychological conditions such as depression

-Celiac disease may also be linked to a higher risk of iron deficiency anemia, a condition that impacts the body’s ability to produce healthy red blood cells.
+Celiac disease may also be linked to a higher risk of iron deficiency anemia, which impacts the body’s ability to produce healthy red blood cells.
+This can cause decreased energy levels and persistent tiredness.

 3. Skin reactions

-Furthermore, several other skin conditions have shown improvement while on a gluten-free diet.
-These include:
+Several other skin conditions have shown improvement on a gluten-free diet, including:

-- Psoriasis.
-This inflammatory condition is characterized by scaling and reddening of the skin.
+- Psoriasis — an inflammatory condition characterized by scaling and reddening of the skin

-- Alopecia areata.
-This is an autoimmune disease that appears as non-scarring hair loss.
+- Alopecia areata — an autoimmune disease that appears as non-scarring hair loss

-- Chronic urticaria.
-This is a skin condition characterized by recurrent itchy pink or red lesions with pale centers.
+- Chronic urticaria — a skin condition with recurrent itchy pink or red lesions

 4. Depression and anxiety

 Depression affects about 6% of adults each year.
-The symptoms, which often involve feelings of hopelessness and sadness, can have a major effect on daily life.
+The symptoms — often involving feelings of hopelessness and sadness — can significantly impact daily life.

-People with digestive issues seem to be more prone to both anxiety and depression than individuals without any underlying conditions.
+People with digestive issues tend to be more prone to both anxiety and depression than those without underlying conditions.
+This is especially common among people with celiac disease.

-There are a few theories about how gluten intolerance can drive depression.
-These include:
+There are a few theories about how gluten intolerance may drive depression:

-- Atypical serotonin levels.
-Serotonin is a neurotransmitter that allows cells to communicate.
-It’s commonly known as one of the “happiness” hormones since decreased levels have been associated with depression.
+- Atypical serotonin levels — Serotonin is a neurotransmitter that allows cells to communicate.
+Decreased levels have been associated with depression.

-- Gluten exorphins.
-These peptides are formed during the digestion of some of the gluten proteins.
-They may interfere with the central nervous system, which may raise the risk of depression.
+- Gluten exorphins — These peptides form during the digestion of some gluten proteins.
+They may interfere with the central nervous system and raise the risk of depression.

 5. Unexplained weight loss

-An unexpected weight change is often a cause for concern.
-Although it can stem from various reasons, unexplained weight loss is a common side effect of undiagnosed celiac disease.
+Unexpected weight change is often a cause for concern.
+While it can stem from various reasons, unexplained weight loss is a common side effect of undiagnosed celiac disease.

-In one older study in celiac disease patients, two-thirds had lost weight in the 6 months leading up to their diagnosis.
+In one older study, two-thirds of celiac disease patients had lost weight in the 6 months leading up to their diagnosis.

-The weight loss may be explained by a variety of digestive symptoms coupled with poor nutrient absorption.
+Weight loss may be explained by digestive symptoms coupled with poor nutrient absorption.

 6. Iron-deficiency anemia